mjskay/uncertainty-examples/replication-prediction-intervals.md

     ##  9          91       0.845       0.823     0.948
     ## 10         100       0.832       0.834     0.950

-Plotting these, if criteria that are well-calibrated should be at 95% and not be sensitive to sample size:
+Plotting these, criteria that are well-calibrated should be at 95% and not be sensitive to sample size:

 ``` r